This section describes the environment in which your program will execute on Qarnot's computing farm.

 $INSTANCE_COUNT: the total number of instances of your task.

-$TASK_PATH: where you will find your resources (from the resource disk), and where you should write your results.
-Any file that you write here will be available in the results disk when your task completes.
+$TASK_PATH: where you will find your resources (from the resource bucket), and where you should write your results.
+Any file that you write here will be available in the results bucket when your task completes.
 Please note that this directory is optimized for final results transfers and is not well suited to store temporary files.

 $TMP_RAMFS_PATH: directory aimed at storing small temporary files in RAM.
 This is a ramdisk, so it is very fast, however every file stored here will use some RAM that will not be available to your application.
 Hence it's only suited for small files.